mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- The end result will produce a staffing plan and timeline.
+We use contributor tracks to determine the optimal sequence to address work, reflecting intra and inter topic efficiencies.

-- Contributor tracks should dictate sequence in which work is completed and reflect intra and inter topic efficiencies.
+By definition, all prereqs should come first, globally.

-- By definition, all prereqs should come first, globally.
+Use GitHub Milestones and GitHub Projects to document the intra and inter topic Issue sequence.

-- Make note of which paths need to be completed in Pre-production.
-A completed path requires an acceptance test and a UI flow for all scenarios.
+Make note of which paths need to be completed in Pre-production.
+A completed path requires an Acceptance Test and a UI Flow for all scenarios.
 The goal is to maintain a greater than one week buffer between completed requirements for user paths (Scenarios, UI Flow, Acceptance Tests, Planning Estimate, Subtasks, Implementation Notes) and software development.
+Whichever software development comes first should have these requirements prioritized in Pre-production.

-- Use GitHub Milestones and GitHub Projects to document the intra and inter topic Issue sequence.
+When you're finished, update the Planning Dashboard (Forecast) to communicate your staffing plan and timeline.

 ### Examples